 Food-related chores should be the responsibility of everyone, not just of women as part of the gender mandate.
 For LVC, this should involve politicizing private food-preparation spaces, incorporating a “behind closed doors” debate into families’ and couples’ lives and questioning the unfair traditional organizational structure of rural families.

-"The movement should publicly denounce
+"The movement should publicly denounce gender inequalities in society, families and in social organizations."

 The challenges facing the movement include publicly denouncing gender inequalities in society, families and social organizations, as well as promoting practical models of agrofood production that involve equal work and equal rest, like a horizontal, cooperative employer–employee relationship, with no privileges for men or gender-based hierarchies.